-Prerequisite: Must be admitted to the Registered Nursing Program i iograffi
+Prerequisite: Must be admitted to the Registered Nursing Program Co-requisite: Concurrent enrollment in RNURS-023 and 024

 Concepts that provide the foundation upon which homeostasis is maintained in adults and/or children are covered.
 Common threads integrated throughout the program are nursing process, nutrition, developmental levels, cultural diversity, therapeutic communication, and the professional role of the registered nurse.
 Concurrent practice in the nursing laboratory and in clinical facilities in the community is included.
-Mandatory fees associated with this course may include: \$90-\$100 for background check and drug screening; \$20-\$25 for HealthStream Orientation; \$20-\$45 for mask fit testing; \$250 for uniform/ shoes/lab coat; \$15-\$150 for stethoscope and a watch with a second hand; \$40-\$60 for parking at clinical sites; \$55-\$75 for CPR Certification; \$250 for physical exam, lab fees, and immunizations.
+Mandatory fees associated with this course may include: \$145 for background check and drug screening; \$20-\$25 for HealthStream Orientation; \$20-\$45 for mask fit testing; \$250 for uniform/shoes/lab coat; \$15-\$150 for stethoscope and a watch with a second hand; \$40-\$60 for parking at clinical sites; \$55-\$75 for CPR Certification; \$250 for physical exam, lab fees, and immunizations.
 May not be repeated.
-LR
+LR LMC: DA